-Ever since waking up in the Core, discovering town, learning about the Grid, and eventually earning Olivia’s trust, Jonathan Davis always tried to be as transparent and honest as he could with any of the stories he tackled in the community.
+Ever since waking up in the Core, discovering town, learning about the Grid, and eventually earning Olivia’s trust, Johnathan Davis always tried to be as transparent and honest as he could with any of the stories he tackled in the community.

 From the articles he wrote about the main six, to the opinion pieces he had done on close-knit township lifestyles, it had always been about giving his honest thoughts and feelings on whatever subject he authored.